What Life Lessons Have You Learned in this Pandemic?

 1. We’re Stronger Than We Think

-This is the most favorite life lesson I’ve learned from the pandemic.
+This is the most favorite life lessons I’ve learned from the pandemic.

 For the very first days of Covid-19 spreading, I thought I couldn’t be alive when I saw my friend fighting with the coronavirus!
 I thought either I would get attacked by the virus or I would die of depression.